GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Training Details

 \subsection{CIFAR10 training}

-We train CIFAR10 base detectors using a ResNet model (same as the one used by~\cite{madry2017towards, cifar10challenge}).
-To speedup training, we take advantage of a natural trained classifier: the subnetwork of $f$ that defines the output logit $z(f(\cdot))_k$ is essentially a ``detector'', that would output high values for samples of class $k$, and low values for others.
-The base detector is then trained by finetuning the subnetwork using objective~\ref{eq:trainobj}.
+We train CIFAR10 binary classifiers using a ResNet model (same as the one used by~\cite{madry2017towards, cifar10challenge}).
+To speedup training, we take advantage of a clean trained classifier: the subnetwork of $f$ that defines the output logit $z_f(\cdot)_k$ is essentially a ``binary classifier'' that would output high values for samples of class $k$, and low values for others.
+The binary classifier is then trained by finetuning the subnetwork using objective~\ref{eq:trainobj}.
 The pretrained classifier has a test accuracy of 95.01\% (fetched from~\cite{cifar10challenge}).

 At each iteration of training we sample a batch of 300 samples, from which in-class samples are used as positive samples, while an equal number of out-of-class samples are used for crafting adversarial examples.
 Adversarial examples for training $L_2$ and $L_\infty$ models are both optimized using normalized steepest descent based PGD attacks~\citep{mnistchallenge}.
 We report results based on the best performances on the CIFAR10 test set (thus don't claim generalization performance of the proposed method).